 - The idea of the flat tax, which has been adopted in Russia, in many Eastern European countries and elsewhere around the world, was originally proposed by Milton Friedman3 and subsequently promoted by the Hoover Institution.4

-- Ronald Reagan’s supply side economics came from Nobel Laureate Robert Mundell and was popularized by economist Art Laffer and Wall Street Journal columnist Jude Wanninski.5
+- Ronald Reagan’s supply side economics came from Nobel laureate Robert Mundell and was popularized by economist Art Laffer and Wall Street Journal columnist Jude Wanniski.5

 - School vouchers, another idea rapidly spreading around the world, was originally a Milton Friedman proposal.6